Este contenido no está disponible en el idioma seleccionado.

 OVN-Kubernetes is the default networking solution for OpenShift Dedicated and single-node OpenShift deployments.

-OVN-Kubernetes, which arose from the OVS project, uses many of the same constructs, such as open flow rules, to determine how packets travel through the network.
+OVN-Kubernetes, which arose from the OVS project, uses many of the same constructs, such as open flow rules, to decide how packets travel through the network.
 For more information, see the Open Virtual Network website.

 OVN-Kubernetes provides more of the advanced functionality not available with OpenFlow.
 OVN supports distributed virtual routing, distributed logical switches, access control, Dynamic Host Configuration Protocol (DHCP), and DNS.
 OVN implements distributed virtual routing within logic flows that equate to open flows.
-For example, if you have a pod that sends out a DHCP request to the DHCP server on the network, a logic flow rule in the request helps the OVN-Kubernetes handle the packet so that the server can respond with gateway, DNS server, IP address, and other information.
+For example, if you have a pod that sends out a DHCP request to the DHCP server on the network, a logic flow rule in the request helps the OVN-Kubernetes handle the packet.
+This means that the server can respond with gateway, DNS server, IP address, and other information.

 7.1.1.
 OVN-Kubernetes purpose